 The fair value of the CDC's derivative financial instruments is measured using the Bank of Canada's published foreign exchange rate as at the date of the Statement of Financial Position.
-The exchange rate from US to Canadian dollars was 1.3142 as at October 31, 2018 (July 31, 2018: 1.3017).
-The CDC had no foreign exchange forward contracts as at October 31, 2018 and July 31, 2018.
+The exchange rate from US to Canadian dollars was 1.3144 as at January 31, 2019 (July 31, 2018: 1.3017).